cbcrg/tcoffee/docs/tcoffee_faq.rst

 Note that this mode will be much less time efficient than the default, although it may be slightly more accurate.
 In practice the parameterization associate with special mode turns off every memory expensive heuristic within T-Coffee.
-For version 2.11 this amounts to

 ::